 The FrogLog is effective in saving reptiles and amphibians such as frogs, turtles and lizards; mammals such as rabbits, chipmunks and squirrels; and birds and baby ducklings among many other small creatures.
 Since wildlife biologist Rich Mason started the project 14 years ago, the FrogLog has saved more than one million animals.

 Efficient and compact, only one FrogLog is needed for a pool measuring 15 feet by 30 feet.
 If you choose to run your pump and filter at night, keep your chlorine levels high, have multiple skimmers or just happen to have a super luxurious mega-pool sitting in your backyard, you may need an extra FrogLog or two.
-Not to worry though, at an affordable $22.99, the clever contraption is a no-brainer decision in keeping your pool clean, reducing maintenance and rescuing native animals in style.
+Not to worry, though; the FrogLog, available for purchase at froglog.us, is a no-brainer decision in keeping your pool clean, reducing maintenance and rescuing native animals in style.

 Image via FrogLog